pingidentity/pingidentity-devops-getting-started/docs/server-profiles/QUICKSTART.md

     git push origin master
     ```
-7. Now let's tell our getting started example to point to this server profile.
-Open `pingidentity-devops-getting-started/10-docker-standalone/02-pingfederate/env_vars` in a text editor.
-Then change `SERVER_PROFILE_URL=${GIT_REPO}/pingidentity-server-profiles.git` to point at your forked repo.
-Should look like: `https://github.com/<YOUR_USERNAME>/pingidentity-server-profiles.git`
+7. Now let's tell our "getting started" example to point to this server profile.
+Open `pingidentity-devops-getting-started/10-docker-standalone/ff-shared/env-vars` in a text editor.
+Then change `GIT_REPO=<your-git-repo>` to point at your forked repo.
+Should look like: `https://github.com/<YOUR_USERNAME>/pingidentity-server-profiles`

 8. Now..
 Run!
 From the terminal pointed at `pingidentity-devops-getting-started` :